Commonly known as "road salt," sodium chloride which is commonly used to thaw roads in snow is bad for the environment.

-While on the one hand it provides road conditions, on the other the thawing salt corrodes both the asphalt bed and the metals of the vehicles and guard rails.
+If on the one hand it provides traffic, on the other the thawing salt corrodes both the asphalt bed and the metals of the vehicles and guard rails.

 Soon there may be a much kinder alternative for nature.
 The grape skins offer it to us.

 A team formed by Professor Xianming Shi and his student Mehdi Onari Valle, scientists at the University of Washington, has begun to develop a special process.
 Taking advantage of the natural fermentation of the fruit, this "grape" compound does not produce waste that is harmful to the environment but does the same excellent job of the best salt.
-Rather.
+On the contrary.

 More effective than defrosting salt